HasiniSooorige/chat-ai-bot/README.md

-# Angular AI Chatbot 🚀
+# HazChat AI - Angular AI Chatbot 🚀

 A **real-time AI Chatbot built with Angular 15** that allows users to chat with an AI bot, powered by predefined responses.
 This project demonstrates how to build a modern chatbot interface using Angular, TypeScript, and CSS.